marwey/ha-3tier-app-workshop/content/introduction/lab1.md

 ### Create public and private subnets in the new VPC

 Once the VPC has been created, the next step is to create the subnets that will be used to host the application across two different Availability Zones.
 We are going to create six subnets in total, three for each AZ, as shown in the following diagram:

 ![Figure 2](/images/figure2.png)

+The first pair of subnets, *Public*, will be accessible from the Internet and contain load balancers and NAT gateways.
+The second pair, *Application*, will contain application servers and your shared NFS filesystem.
+Your application servers will be able to communicate with the Internet via the NAT gateways but will only be addressable from the load balancers.
+Finally the *Database* pair of subnets will hold your active / passive relational database and data cache.
+It will be accessible to other resources in the VPC but will have no access to the Internet and cannot be addressed by the Internet or the load balancers.

-To create each of the six subnets please navigate to the VPC dashboard of your account, select **Subnets** , then click on **Create subnet** and use the details below.
+To create each of the six subnets please select **Subnets** on the left of the AWS VPC console, then click on **Create subnet** and use the details in the table below to define the characteristics of each of your subnets.
 Make sure to always select the **Wordpress-workshop** VPC when creating the subnets.

 ![Figure 3](/images/figure3.png)

 {{% notice info %}}
-The screenshots below were taken in Ireland (eu-west-1), if you are building in a different AWS region please just ensure that you create your subnets in 2 different availability zones in the same region, such as **us-west-2a** and **us-west-2b**.
+The screenshots below were taken in Ireland (eu-west-1), if you are building in a different AWS region please just ensure that you create your subnets in 2 different availability zones in the same region, such as *us-west-2a* and *us-west-2b*.
 {{% /notice %}}

 For each subnet specify a name and a CIDR range for the subnet.
 Be sure and create a public, application, and data subnet in each of two availability zones as detailed in the table below.